macnick/Restaurant-Page/README.md

 To get a local copy up and running follow these three simple steps:

-1. Clone the project using this command:
-   `git clone https://github.com/macnick/Restaurant-Page.git`
+1. Clone the project using this command in your terminal `git clone https://github.com/macnick/Restaurant-Page.git`
 2. Install dependencies `npm install`
 3. Run script (Production Mode) `npm run build`